 The European Institute for Advanced Studies in Management (EIASM) and the European Finance Association (EFA) jointly organised a Doctoral Tutorial for PhD students as part of the 37th EFA Annual Meeting, with the sponsorship of the NASDAQ-OMX Educational Foundation.
-The Doctoral Tutorial took place on Wednesday, ks1 maths problem solving August 25, 2010 in Frankfurt, Germany.
+The Doctoral Tutorial took place on Wednesday, August 25, 2010 in Frankfurt, Germany.
 The EFA / EIASM Doctoral Tutorial 2010 was co-chaired by Loriana Pelizzon (University Ca’ Foscari of Venice), Bruno Gérard (BI, Oslo) and Frans de Roon (Tilburg University).
 Outstanding PhD students had the opportunity to discuss their dissertation research with other doctoral students and leading academics in the field of finance.

 Detailed information is available on the 2010 EFA / EIASM Doctoral Tutorial webpage: